 By Laurie Bedord, Chair, Future Agricultural Communicators

 Why?
-Because I’m going to share four reasons why you should consider applying to host the 2019 AAEA editorial or marketing communications summer intern.
+Because I’m going to share four reasons why you should consider hosting the 2020 AAEA editorial or marketing communications summer intern.

 - You get bragging rights.
 What better way to get in on the ground floor of an aspiring ag communicator than to host an intern.
 As that young person’s career takes off, you can look back and say, “That talented person was our summer intern.
 I could tell he/she was going to do great things in our industry.”

 - You get an extra set of hands for FREE.
 Because each of the internships is 100% paid by AAEA’s Professional Improvement Foundation, no money comes out of your company’s pocket.
 Who doesn’t like free labor?

 - You may discover a future employee.
 Having an

 intern is not only a great way for a young person to test-drive a career in your company, it also gives you the opportunity to evaluate if he/she would be a good fit for your company in the future.
 Did you know that many Fortune-500 companies retain over 80% of their interns as entry-level hires?

 - You get to sharpen your skills.
 The intern isn’t the only person who comes away a winner.
 As a host, you can become a mentor to that young person as you guide and educate him/her. . . a reward that is priceless.
 Mentoring also allows you to strengthen your coaching and leadership skills; not to mention the fact that the ability to manage people different from you is a valuable skill.

 While I could add many more benefits to the list, I’m going to let our recent editorial communications intern share what she gained from her experience this past summer with DTN/Progressive Farmer.